Unreal Engine

 What about the Derived Data Cache?

-DerivedDataCache/ is excluded by default — it's regenerated from source assets, so there's no reason to version it.
+DerivedDataCache/ is excluded by default.
+It's regenerated from source assets, so there's no reason to version it.
 If you want a shared DDC across the team, run one on a local network share or use Unreal's shared DDC feature.

 Can I version Unreal plugins?